manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight() field list -->

-Optional second argument is a string containing a field or a comma-separated list of fields.
+The optional second argument is a string containing a single field or a comma-separated list of fields.
 If this argument is present, only the specified fields will be fetched from document storage and highlighted.
-An empty string as a second argument means "fetch all available fields".
+An empty string as the second argument signifies "fetch all available fields."

 <!-- intro -->
 ##### SQL: